mne-tools/mne-python/doc/install/contributing.rst

 developers on the `MNE gitter channel`_.
 Users and contributors to MNE-Python are expected to follow our `code of conduct`_.

-The `contributing guide`_ has details on the preferred contribution workflow and how best to configure your system for a smooth experience contributing to MNE-Python.
+This page has details on the preferred contribution workflow and how best to configure your system for a smooth experience contributing to MNE-Python.